brenborbs/Complete-NodeJS-Guide/README.md

 Made env variables and used local mongodb for the rest of the app.

 8th commit: Completed section 14: Added sessions and cookies to the app.
 Session and cookies save at mongodb.

+9th commit: Completed section 15.
+Added authentication and hash passwords.
+Added CSRF protection to the app.
+Also added flash messages on login and signup pages.